GStechschulte/gstechschulte.github.io/content/posts/2025-11-18-stochastic-mpc/index.md

     # Plotting code not shown here...
 ```

 It is interesting to observe the uncertainty of the reward (profit) given the samples for the decision and state variables.
 For example, we can observe that when the controls are all the same, e.g., from timestep 15:00 to 16:00, the reward uncertainty is very small.
 Whereas in the time period from 16:00 to 20:00, prices and control decisions are more uncertain, and thus the uncertainty in the reward is much higher.
-The realized trajectory (indicated by the solid black line following the dashed vertical line) shows that the reward roughly followed the expected reward.
+The realized trajectory (indicated by the solid black line following the dashed vertical line) shows that the reward roughly followed the expected reward and that the solver chooses controls that maximize the expected reward.

 ![stochastic-mpc-1](figures/image.png)